atr7070/atr7070.github.io/src/content/blog/terre/index.md

 As I sat there, gazing at the grey nightsky
 Peering at the shy dots
-hiding behing the whitish clouds
+hiding behind the whitish clouds
 And the wondorous streaks of light never making it to earth